Raj8313/PythonAssignment-1/README.md

 ---

 ### Q3.
 List some pros and cons of Python programming language?
-A) <b>Pros</b> : python is free and open source, it has vast collection of  libraries.
+A) **Pros** : python is free and open source, it has vast collection of  libraries.
-          python is a general purpose and high-level programming lanugage i.e, it can be easily understood by humans.
+          python is a general purpose and high-level programming lanugage i.e, it can be easily understood by humans. <br>

-    <b>Cons</b> : since python is a dynamically typed we can expect errors during run time.
-            code is executed line by line which makes it slower.
+    **Cons** : since python is a dynamically typed we can expect errors during run time. code is executed line by line which makes it slower.